aws/aws-lc/BUILDING.md

 do not recognize; without narrowing, the directive would have no effect at all.
 The OpenSSL group-list modifiers are honored: `*` and `?` are stripped, since AWS-LC selects its own key shares, and `-` drops the group it prefixes.
-Because these setters replace AWS-LC's defaults rather than intersect with them, a policy that does not name AWS-LC's post-quantum groups and signature algorithms removes them.

 The file is read once per process, as OpenSSL reads `openssl.cnf`, so a policy change takes effect only in processes started afterward.